 Jono is an architect and the Managing Director of Architype.
 We have been working together on projects for many years, originally providing water and wastewater consultancy but with increasing amounts of input on construction details and energy efficiency.
 Many of the larger projects on this site are with Architype.

 Bill is a director of the Green Building Company and is famous for, among other things, building the Denby Dale Passivhaus using traditional cavity wall construction.
 We teach together on the Carbonlite Passivhaus Designer Course and usually manage at least two building related road trip adventures each year.

 Chris is Bill’s business partner.
 We are both directors of the Passivhaus Trust.
-His company the Green Building Store sells the WCs and Waterless urinals that we developed.
 We attended our first Passivhaus conference together in 2007 and have been going back ever since.

 I met John at the Centre for Alternative Technology in about 1983.
-Since then we have collaborated on a wide range of projects including the evaluation of micro CHP, various heat pumps, a peak load controller for a cheese factory and most recently a Passivhaus.
-He got me experimenting with small bore hot water systems many years ago, helped me get up to speed with OpenEnergy Monitor and is the first person to call for any heat pump related questions..
+Since then we have collaborated on a wide range of projects including the evaluation of micro CHP, various heat pumps, a peak load controller for a cheese factory and most recently frozen film stores for the Imperial War Museum.
+He is the first person to call for any heat pump related questions..